veilhdmi/Algorithms/README.md

 # Algorithms
-## This repository will contain multiples algorithms in in different languages
+## This repository will contain multiples algorithms in different languages